For any hard-pressed finance team struggling to retain control over maverick spend, the idea of letting employees loose online can be pretty daunting.

 To make the most of the potential financial and operational benefits offered by online purchasing, firms need to take control.
 It is important to create a best practice model for online buying, a model underpinned by strong approvals processes.
 It is also essential to limit purchasing to a list of agreed preferred suppliers as this not only imposes essential control but also avoids time wasted by employees hunting around for what they may perceive to be ‘better deals’, precisely because they don’t fully understand the complexity of procurement processes or the time cost for finance to account for it.

-Accounts payable automation technology plays a vital role in imposing control and enabling finance teams to realise the best practice model for buying online.
+Accounts payable automation technology plays a vital role in imposing control and enabling finance teams to realize the best practice model for buying online.
 With direct integration to online suppliers, combined with a purchase order approval process and budget checking, a finance team can be confident that employees are only buying from approved suppliers and within agreed limits.
 With this level of control, finance can confidently empower staff with the authority to purchase responsibly – from the right suppliers.

 Extending this control to online marketplaces – such as Amazon Business – provides the business with the chance to leverage the highly competitive nature of a marketplace and gain access to prices that are almost always less than available on the supplier’s website.